wavefrontHQ/help/tags.md

 and **event** tags.

 In the Wavefront UI and API you can specify alert, dashboard, event, and source tags to filter those entities in their respective browsers and during API invocations.
-In the Wavefront UI, tags display as gray labeled icons ![agents tag](images/agents_tag.png#inline) in the filter bar and below each entity in the entity browser.
+In the Wavefront UI, tags display as gray labeled icons <span class="v-align wf-tag-component item label label-default"><span class="tag-container v-align"><i class="fa fa-tag"></i>MyService.MyApp</span></span> in the filter bar and below each entity in the entity browser.